stevenknowswhy/ArdonieCapital-BusinessAcquisition/setupDocs/business-model/payment-flows.md

 ## 🎯 Overview

-This document outlines the complete payment processing workflows for all revenue streams in the AutoRepairMart platform, ensuring secure, transparent, and efficient money movement.
+This document outlines the complete payment processing workflows for all revenue streams in the Ardonie Capital platform, ensuring secure, transparent, and efficient money movement.

 ---